Jososke/Driving_Clone/README.md

 #### 6. Creation of the Training Set & Training Process

 The simulator was used to collect training data.
 Note here - that for this project the sample driving data set was used.
-To create additional data sets the following steps would be used:
+To create additional data sets were used:

 * Enter Training Mode in the simulator.
 * Start driving the car to get a feel for the controls.